-You’ll need around 50 ice cubes in various sizes.
+To make an igloo with ice cubes, you’ll need around 50 ice cubes in various sizes.
 Make half the ice cubes full sized.
-The other half should be an assorted sizes made from filling the ice cube trays half and three-quarters full.
+The other half should be assorted sizes made from filling the ice cube trays half and three-quarters full.

 - Sprinkle salt on the cookie sheet.
 Make a circle with 12 ice cubes and place in the freezer till completely frozen.